yourlefthand/insight-median-degree-challenge/README.md

 ### lein

-[leiningen](http://leiningen.org/#install) must be installed and available on PATH to user running test suites:
+[leiningen](http://leiningen.org/#install) must be installed and available on PATH to user running test suites.

+*NOTE* please do not install leiningen from repository, but follow the instructions provided at (http://leiningen.org/#install) as the version in repository is far out of date and does not provide methods for updating.

 ```bash
 $ lein -version